 When a player is demoted from Master tier to Diamond:

 - Players demoting out of Master will now always land in Diamond I with 75 LP

 - Grandmaster sits between Master and Challenger; they’re the players closest to reaching Challenger status.

 - The Grandmaster tier works on a rotating twenty-four hour schedule.
 Each time the clock hits zero, it recalculates all Master+ players.
-The top Master players (who are still below Challenger) are promoted into Grandmaster.
+The top Master players with at least 200 LP (who are still below Challenger) are promoted into Grandmaster.
 Any Grandmasters with higher LP than the lowest Challengers are promoted into Challenger, and those Challengers are demoted.

 - Grandmaster has no divisions.
 Just a single tier with all Grandmaster competitors.

 - Inactivity: Same as Master, Grandmaster can “bank” up to ten games.
 One game is removed per day, and players in this tier lose 250 LP per day whenever their bank is at 0.

 Only the most elite players in a region will make it into the Challenger tier.
 Membership in this tier is more strenuously regulated and competition works a little differently:

 - Placement into Challenger is based on a rotating twenty-four hour schedule.
 Each time the clock hits zero, it will recalculate the top players.
 The top players with at least 500 LP will enter Challenger.
 If any Challengers have fallen below the new LP total of Grandmasters, those Challengers will drop into Grandmaster, and those Grandmasters will rise to Challenger.

 - Challenger has no divisions.
 There's just a single league with all the Challenger tier competitors.